Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation: Detailed Experimental Settings and Results

-Let $e(t)$ be the number of events at time $t$, $E$ be the number of unique event times and $Q=\sum_{t} R(t)e(t)$ be the number of all pairs.
-In the pathological case in which every subject experiences an event at a distinct time we have $E=n$ and $Q = n(n-1)/2 = O(n^{2})$.
+Let $e(t)$ be the number of events at time $t$, $E$ be the number of unique events, and $Q=\sum_{t} R(t)e(t)$ be the number of all pairs, where $R(t)$ is the size of the risk set at time $t$.
+In the pathological case, where every subject experiences an event at a distinct time, we have $E=n$ and $Q = n(n-1)/2 = O(n^{2})$.